 Though a small economy, Macao pursues an open economic policy.
 It boasts one of the lowest tax regimes in the Asia Pacific region and sound financial stability.
 As a free port and a separate tariff zone, which has no foreign exchange controls, Macao is an active player in the regional economy and a vital link between the mainland Chinese and global markets.

-According to the 2016 Index of Economic Freedom released by the US-based Heritage Foundation, Macao’s ranking remained at the 9th place in the Asia Pacific region, and dropped from 34 to 37 globally.
-Its economy has been in the ranks of the “mostly free” for eight consecutive years.
+According to the 2017 Index of Economic Freedom released by the US-based Heritage Foundation, Macao’s ranking moved up from the 9th place to the 8th place in the Asia Pacific region, and was ranked 32ndamong 180global economies.
+It has been in the ranks of the “mostly free” economies for nine consecutive years.

 Labor and Employment

-In 2015 despite the economic adjustment, the job market was unaffected, with great demand for human resources, driving up the employed population, numbers of foreign employees, and salaries, while the unemployment rate lingered at a low level of 1.8 percent.
+In 2016 despite the economic adjustment, the job market was unaffected, with a low unemployment rate of 1.9 percent.

-The median monthly salary of the employed population was 15,000 patacas, up 12.8 percent over the previous year.
-At the end of December 2015, the number of foreign employees imported to ease local labor shortage increased by 6.6 percent compared with the figure in 2014.
+The median monthly salary of the employed population was 15,000 patacas.
+The median monthly salary of local workers stood at 18,000 patacas, the same as that in 2015.
+As at the end of December 2016, the number of foreign employees imported to ease local labour shortage stood at 177,638, a decrease of2.2percent compared with the figure in 2015.

-The unemployment level during the fourth quarter of 2015 was 1.9 percent and underemployment rate was 0.5 percent.
-The labor participation rate was 73.2 percent; 79.5 percent was male and 67.1 percent was female.
-The total labor force was 400.600; of which 7,500 was unemployed.
-The total employed population was 393,100.
+The unemployment level during the first quarter of 2017 was 2.0 percent and underemployment rate was 0.5percent.
+The labour participation rate was 71 percent; 76.2 percent was male and 66.5 percent was female.
+The total labour force was 387,500; of which 7,900 was unemployed.
+The total employed population was 379,500.

 Historic City of Macao